Total operating characteristic: Basic concept

-History

-Robert Gilmore Pontius Jr, professor of Geography at Clark University, and Kangping Si in 2014 first developed the TOC for application in land change science.

 TOC space

 The TOC curve with four boxes indicates how a point on the TOC curve reveals the hits, misses, false alarms, and correct rejections.
 The TOC curve is an effective way to show the total information in the contingency table for all thresholds.
 The data used to create this TOC curve is available for download here.
 This dataset has 30 observations, each of which consists of values for a Boolean variable and an index variable.
 The observations are ranked from the greatest to the least value of the index.
 There are 31 thresholds, consisting of the 30 values of the index and one additional threshold that is greater than all the index values, which creates the point at the origin (0,0).
 Each point is labeled to indicate the value of each threshold.
 The horizontal axes ranges from 0 to 30 which is the number of observations in the dataset (P + Q).
 The vertical axis ranges from 0 to 10, which is the Boolean variable's number of presence observations P (i.e. hits + misses).
 TOC curves also show the threshold at which the diagnosed amount of presence matches the Boolean amount of presence, which is the threshold point that lies directly under the point where the maximum line meets the hits + misses line, as the TOC curve on the left illustrates.
-For a more detailed explanation of the construction of the TOC curve, please see Pontius Jr, Robert Gilmore; Si, Kangping (2014).
-"The total operating characteristic to measure diagnostic ability for multiple thresholds."
-International Journal of Geographical Information Science 28 (3): 570–583.”

 The following four pieces of information are the central entries in the contingency table for each threshold: